Punctual and Procrastinate: A Story Based on a Belgium Proverb

 Punctual arrives fifteen minutes early, enjoys reading a book while waiting, and appreciates the respect others give him in return for being on time.

 Procrastinate arrives late, frazzled, frumpled, and frustrated.
 He constantly races with the clock, misses deadlines, misses opportunities, and annoys anyone who tries to depend on him for anything.

 Before hopping into bed each night, Punctual plans the next day.
 He sets his opportunity clock fifteen minutes earlier than needed to allow for a peaceful morning.
 He lays out his clothes and shoes.

 When Punctual’s clock sings, he pops out of bed, says his prayers and runs down to meet Papa Lion for an early morning jog.
-They watch the exquisite sunrise as they breathe in the fresh air and smell the blooming flowers as they pass.
-Punctual and Papa feel invigorated, energized and ready for the day.
+They watch the exquisite sunrise as they breathe in the fresh air and smell the bacon as they pass a restaurant.
+Punctual and Papa feel invigorated, energized, and ready for the day.

-Procrastinate misses the sunrise, fresh air and beautiful flowers.
+Procrastinate misses the sunrise, fresh air, and the smell of bacon.
 He rolls off the sofa exhausted, yawns, and dreads the day.